ali-mansour21/Studify-App/README.md

 ### Studify is built using the following technologies:

 - This project uses the [Flutter app development framework](https://flutter.dev/).
 Flutter is a cross-platform hybrid app development platform which allows us to use a single codebase for apps on mobile, desktop, and the web.
--The backend database uses [PostgreSQL](https://www.postgresql.org/), a powerful, open-source object-relational database system known for its robustness, performance, and standards compliance.
+- The backend database uses [PostgreSQL](https://www.postgresql.org/), a powerful, open-source object-relational database system known for its robustness, performance, and standards compliance.
 - Notifications within the app are managed through [Firebase](https://firebase.google.com/), specifically Firebase Cloud Messaging.
 This service allows for reliable and scalable delivery of notifications to devices across platforms.
 - 🚨 Currently, notifications aren't working on macOS.